Full-Time Faculty

 Contract

-You can read the full text of the Tentative Agreement for the new full-time faculty and graduate worker contract that our union ratified last Spring.
-The final text of the full contract will be posted when it is available.
-Click here to read a summary of all the articles in the TA.
-And click here to read highlights of the Tentative Agreements for all our unions.
+You can read the full text of the 2022–26 full-time faculty and graduate worker contract that our union ratified in Spring 2023.
+Click here to read highlights of the new contracts for all of our academic unions at Rutgers.

 Know Your Contract, Know Your Rights